cconrad/cconrad.github.io/content/blog/2013-11-03-use-root-path-for-sudo-on-freebsd.md

 comments: true
 date: 2013-11-03 21:12:13 +01:00
 date_gmt: 2013-11-03 20:12:13 +0000
 excerpt: "Sudo on FreeBSD uses the users PATH to find the command it is asked to run.
-Here's how to change that to use root's PATH instead.\r\n\r\n"
+Here's how to change that to use root's PATH instead."
 header: false
 published: true
 sidebar: left